hellflame/argparse/README.md

 })
 ```

-`Validate` function has high priority, executed just after `Default` value is set, which means, the default value has to go through `Validate` check
+`Validate` function is executed just after when `Default` value is set, which means, the default value has to go through `Validate` check.

 #### 7. ArgumentFormatter

-Format input argument to most basic types you want, the limitation is that, the return type of `Formatter` should be the same as your argument type
+Re-format input argument, the limitation is that, the return type of `Formatter` should be the same as your argument type

 ```go
 parser.String("", "b", &Option{